Starwort/computer-science/Paper_1/section_2/chapter_4/object_oriented_programming.md

 **Attributes** for type *Monster*: `poisonous`, `strength`, `name`
 **Methods** for type *Monster*: `eat`, `sleep`, `greet` (`new` is *not* a method, but an *initialiser*)

+**Instantiation**: where an object is created of a given type, with a set of values for its attributes

 The *initialiser* (`new` in the OCR pseudocode) is used to instantiate a new object.